skavan/rz_server/inventory_work_orders 12-2-2025.md

 Add a few columns / metadata fields to `issues` so they can declare intent:
 - `resolution_type` enum(`monitor`,`repair`,`replace`,`claim`) – lets ops express their plan.
 - `requires_purchase` bool – gate for whether a purchase request should be spawned.
-- `purchase_request_id` nullable FK – once created, keeps navigation easy (issue detail links to PR).
+- `action_request_id` nullable FK – once created, keeps navigation easy (issue detail links to the request).
 - `estimated_claim_amount`, `insurance_policy_ref`, `insurance_claim_ref` – store insurer-facing context directly on the issue for rollups.

 Issues already have: